Homemade citronella candles are easy to make in patriotic colors.

-Red, White, and Blue Homemade Citronella Candles
+Red, White and Blue Patriotic DIY Citronella Candles

 You need very basic supplies for candle making.
 You will need:

-Candle wicks – I use the ones with the round metal on the bottom.
+- Candle wicks – I use the ones with the round metal on the bottom.
 It just makes it easier to keep it in there.

-Empty coffee can or other container for melting the wax
+- Empty coffee can or other container for melting the wax

 If you want brighter more intense colors, use 2 crayons.
 The wax really lightens the colors.
 I used disposable bowls to color the wax so I didn’t need to worry about clean up.